15 Best CMS Platforms to Start a Website in 2023

 - Not all WordPress plugins and themes are reliable or of high quality.

-- Lacks personal customer support, instead, relies primarily on forums, tutorials, and documentation.
+- Lacks personal customer support.
+Instead, it relies primarily on forums, tutorials, and documentation.

 WordPress can work for all levels of users, from those who wish to start a simple blog to those creating a complex site.
 A notable example of a WordPress site is Sony Music, which displays images and videos of its featured artists.